-The guidance was originally adopted by the Capital Planning Committee on September 22, 2014; revisions and a supplement were adopted on December 14, 2015.
+The guidance was originally adopted by the Capital Planning Committee on September 22, 2014; revisions and a supplement were adopted on December 14, 2015; and an update was produced on January 3, 2020.
 Materials referred to in this Step-by-Step Guide are provided on this page.

 Please contact Hemiar Alburati to request a Geodatabase (GIS file) of the SLR Vulnerability Zone Map (overlaid on San Francisco base layers).

 - SLR Vulnerability Zone map (PDF) – The SLR Vulnerability Zone Map presents inundation that could result from extreme sea level rise (SLR) in the year 2100 plus a 100-year storm.

 - Guidance for Incorporating Sea Level Rise into Capital Planning (PDF)

 - Sea Level Rise Scenario Selection and Design Tide Calculation (PDF)